 - Draw up Customer Service Standards.
 Establish your service standards.
 Be sure that every single staff understands these standards.
 A written document that describes your standards helps set the customer’s expectation.
 Canned responses work well too and can help tremendously.

 - Gauge how well your employees are handling customer service.
-Customer service standards help gauge your employee performance in line with customer service.
-Training programs can also be drawn from the same standards to help your employees and staff excel (to bring in more customers or retain them).
+Customer service standards help gauge your employee engagement in line with customer service.
+Training programs and onboarding checklists can also be drawn from the same standards to help your employees and staff excel (to bring in more customers or retain them).